 “The single most important factor in determining whether or not treatment will be successful is the time that elapses between the detection of the bite and getting the dog to a vet,” says dogslife.com.
 “If you suspect your dog has been bitten, do not wait for it to develop the [symptoms].
 Take your dog straight to a veterinary surgery for emergency treatment” where anti-venom and other lifesaving measures can be administered.

 Oh no my dog’s been bitten by a snake!..
 Now What?

 First, if a snake bites your dog, remain calm and keep your pet as still as possible, applying a pressure bandage over and around the bite site.
 The latter will help slow the spread of venom to the heart.
 Other homemade treatments may include administering cold packs, ice, tourniquets, alcohol and/or Vitamin C; bleeding the wound, and trying to suck out venom.
 However, these should never take the place of nor interfere with immediately getting the animal to the veterinarian.

-The faster your dog gets anti-venom, the better chances for recovery.
+The faster your dog gets anti-venom, the better the chances for recovery.
 Prognoses can range from good to extremely guarded depending on the speed of treatment and the amount of venom taken in by the dog, according to the Animal Emergency Centre (AEC).
-“With anti-venom…75 percent of dogs survived, whereas only 31 percent of [untreated] dogs survived.”
+“With anti-venom…75 per cent of dogs survived, whereas only 31 per cent of [untreated] dogs survived.”

 While it’s helpful to know the type of snake that’s bitten your dog, because different anti-venoms are administered for different species, it’s not always practical.
 The best you can do is be familiar with the snakes in your area and be observant.
 Never attempt to track or handle the snake.
 In addition to putting yourself and others at risk, snakes are a protected species and should not be interfered with.